AmitJerochim/openISBT_analyser/README.md

 ## Structure
 The openISBT_analyser contains five bash script files.
 - run_openisbt.sh
 - clean_data.sh
 - helper_functions.sh
 - analyse_apis.sh
 - main.sh

-The main.sh script just states directory variables and runs the other scripts in a sequential order which could be changed.
+The main.sh script just states directory paths and runs the other scripts in a sequential order which could be customised depending on own needs.

 ##  Usage